 Garcia's story is just one of thousands of similar tales whose inception can be traced to the Department of Homeland Security (DHS) operation known as Secure Communities (S-Comm), a programme that is now being challenged at the national level.

-Kanya D'Almeida is the Asia-Pacific regional editor for the Inter Press Service (IPS) news agency, and a freelance journalist currently based in Colombo, Sri Lanka.
-She has covered human rights issues in Mexico, Sri Lanka, and the United States.
-Her work has appeared on Al Jazeera, The Margins, and Alternet, among others.
+Kanya D'Almeida is the Asia-Pacific regional editor for IPS-Inter Press Service, and a freelance journalist currently based at the United Nations.
+She has reported from Mexico, Sri Lanka and the United States.
 She splits her time between her native Sri Lanka and New York City.